mdance/trezor_connect/README.txt

 -------------
  * Configure user permissions in Administration » People » Permissions:

- The Administer Trezor Connect is used to provide global administrative access to the module.
+ The Administer TREZOR Connect is used to provide global administrative access to the module.

- The Use Trezor Connect is what determines which users can authenticate using their trezor.
+ The Use TREZOR Connect is what determines which users can authenticate using their TREZOR.

- * Configure any settings under the Trezor Connect administration section at http://yoursite.com/admin/config/trezor-connect
+ * Configure any settings under the TREZOR Connect administration section at http://yoursite.com/admin/config/trezor-connect

 TROUBLESHOOTING